rmcanany/SolidEdgeHousekeeper/README.md

 #### Fit pictorial view
 Same as the Assembly command of the same name.

-#### Update insert part copies
+#### Update part copies
 In conjuction with `Assembly Activate and update all`, used mainly to eliminate the gray corners on assembly drawings.
+You can optionally update the parent files recursively.
+That option is on the Configuration Tab -- Miscellaneous Group.

 #### Broken links
 Same as the Assembly command of the same name.